-In addition, we are often a party to disputes and legal proceedings that we consider routine and incidental to our business.
-Management does not expect the results of any of these actions to have a material effect on our business or consolidated financial statements.
+The Company is often a party to disputes and legal proceedings that it considers routine and incidental to its business.
+In the normal course of business, the Company enters into contractual commitments to purchase services, materials, components, and finished goods from suppliers.
+Under agreements with certain contract manufacturers, the Company may be liable for purchased raw materials procured for the Company by the contract manufacturer.
+Management does not expect the results of any of these actions to have a material effect on the Company's business or consolidated financial statements.